frankyeh/Practicum/gui_cli.md

 # Session 1: Introducing DSI Studio (15 minutes)

-## Design Paradigm - Razor Rule
+## 🧭 DSI Studio Design Philosophy

-DSI Studio provides a straightforward approach to tractography, making it an accessible to researchers and clinicians.

-- Minimal Preprocessing – DSI Studio follows a minimalist preprocessing philosophy, leveraging FSL’s TOPUP and eddy for essential corrections.
-The core idea is simple: if results require extensive preprocessing to be valid, they are unlikely to be strong or reproducible.
-(Even better if the results remain consistent without preprocessing!)

-- Simple Modeling – DSI Studio prioritizes simple and reliable models, including DTI, GQI, and QSDR, ensuring robust results without excessive complexity.

-- Adaptive to Research Needs
-  DSI Studio undergoes frequent updates to integrate user feedback, address emerging research challenges, and enhance functionality.

-- Conceptual Approach Over Complexity – Rather than refining existing methodologies with more sophisticated techniques, DSI Studio focuses on developing new yet simple analysis concepts to advance brain research.
-Examples include:

-  - Tract-to-region connectome – A method for analyzing brain connectivity at the tract level.
+DSI Studio is built for simplicity, transparency, and accessibility—providing researchers and clinicians with an intuitive platform for diffusion MRI tractography and connectome analysis.

+### 🔧 Minimal Preprocessing
+DSI Studio follows a minimalist preprocessing philosophy, using only essential steps like FSL’s **TOPUP** and **eddy**.

+### 📈 Simple, Reliable Models
+The software supports established models like **DTI**, **GQI**, and **QSDR** to deliver dependable results without excessive complexity.

+### 🔁 Actively Maintained and User-Driven
+Frequent updates reflect direct user feedback through the public forum.
+Most new features are developed in response to real research needs.

+### 💡 Innovation Through Simplicity
+DSI Studio introduces clear, concept-driven methods that open new avenues for analysis:
+- **Tract-to-Region Connectome** – tract-level connectivity mapping
-  - Differential tractography – A technique for detecting neurological changes due to disease or injury.
+- **Differential Tractography** – detecting changes in white matter integrity
-  - Correlational tractography – A method for studying the relationship between brain structure and external variables.
+- **Correlational Tractography** – linking fiber structure with behavioral or clinical variables

 ## DSI Studio Community Support